Johny Goerend. (2020) the Northern Lights Norway [Photograph]. Unsplash.

 Chris-Håvard Berge.
 (2020) the Northern Lights Norway [Photograph].
 Unsplash.

-The night sky in polar regions has long been a canvas for the rich tapestry of indigenous folklore.
-The aurora borealis, or northern lights, has sparked the imagination of native cultures, culminating in many stories that reach deep into their traditions.
+The night sky in polar regions has long been a canvas for indigenous folklore.
+The mythology of the Northern Lights among native cultures is deeply rooted in spiritual and ancestral beliefs.

-Consider the Sami people, indigenous to the Sápmi region, which spans Norway, Sweden, Finland, and Russia.
-To them, the aurora borealis isn’t just a visual spectacle; it’s also an auditory one.
-Known as ‘Guovssahas’ in the Sami language, which translates to ‘the light you can hear’, the phenomenon intertwines with beliefs of ancestral spirits communicating across the veil of our world.
+The Sami people, indigenous to the Sápmi region (Norway, Sweden, Finland, and Russia), believed that the aurora borealis was a visual marvel and an auditory phenomenon.
+Known as ‘Guovssahas’ in the Sami language, meaning ‘the light you can hear,’ the aurora was seen as a bridge between the living and the spirits of ancestors, whispering across the night sky.

-Moving inland, the Athabascan people of Alaska beheld the aurora as dancing animal spirits, particularly those of caribou, seals, and salmon.
-This symbolized the eternal cycle of life and the interdependence between humans and nature, reflecting the deep ecological wisdom that indigenous narratives often hold.
+The Athabascan people of Alaska envisioned the aurora as the dance of animal spirits—caribou, seals, and salmon—symbolizing the eternal cycle of life and the deep connection between humans and nature.
+Such stories reflect spiritual beliefs and ecological wisdom that passed through generations.

 The Aurora in Norse and Greek Mythology